 Coping with ulcerative colitis is no easy thing.
-The chronic disease, which affects approximately 250,000 to 500,000 people in the U.S., causes inflammation and sores in the lining of the colon and rectum.
-As the inflammation worsens, the cells that line these areas die off, resulting in bleeding, pus and diarrhea.
-The condition can cause fever, anemia, fatigue, joint pain, appetite loss, weight loss, skin lesions and nutritional deficiencies.
-Children can experience stunted growth.
+The chronic disease, which may affect as many as 700,000 people in the United States, causes inflammation and sores in the lining of the colon and rectum.
+As the inflammation worsens, the cells that line these areas die off, resulting in bleeding, infection, and diarrhea.
+The condition can cause:

 Diet and Nutrition